Anastasios Parafestas Sells 10,000 Shares of CarGurus, Inc. (NASDAQ:CARG) Stock

-CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of CarGurus stock in a transaction that occurred on Thursday, May 20th.
-The shares were sold at an average price of $27.93, for a total value of $279,300.00.
-The transaction was disclosed in a filing with the SEC, which is accessible through this hyperlink.
+CarGurus, Inc. (NASDAQ:CARG) Director Anastasios Parafestas sold 10,000 shares of the company’s stock in a transaction dated Monday, May 24th.
+The stock was sold at an average price of $28.40, for a total value of $284,000.00.
+Following the sale, the director now owns 5,474 shares in the company, valued at approximately $155,461.60.
+The sale was disclosed in a filing with the SEC, which is available through the SEC website.

-CarGurus (NASDAQ:CARG) last posted its quarterly earnings results on Thursday, May 6th.
-The company reported $0.33 earnings per share for the quarter, topping the Thomson Reuters’ consensus estimate of $0.23 by $0.10.
+CarGurus (NASDAQ:CARG) last posted its quarterly earnings data on Thursday, May 6th.
+The company reported $0.33 earnings per share for the quarter, topping analysts’ consensus estimates of $0.23 by $0.10.
 CarGurus had a return on equity of 26.11% and a net margin of 15.43%.
-The firm had revenue of $174.10 million during the quarter, compared to analysts’ expectations of $159.17 million.
-During the same quarter in the previous year, the business earned $0.19 earnings per share.
-The company’s revenue was up 10.4% on a year-over-year basis.
-As a group, equities research analysts predict that CarGurus, Inc. will post 0.59 EPS for the current fiscal year.
+The company had revenue of $174.10 million during the quarter, compared to analysts’ expectations of $159.17 million.
+During the same period last year, the firm earned $0.19 EPS.
+The firm’s revenue for the quarter was up 10.4% on a year-over-year basis.
+Equities research analysts predict that CarGurus, Inc. will post 0.59 EPS for the current fiscal year.

-Several equities research analysts have commented on CARG shares.
-Benchmark boosted their target price on CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
-Needham & Company LLC reissued a “hold” rating on shares of CarGurus in a report on Friday, February 12th.
-Zacks Investment Research raised CarGurus from a “sell” rating to a “hold” rating in a report on Wednesday.
-Jefferies Financial Group dropped their target price on CarGurus from $32.00 to $27.00 and set a “hold” rating on the stock in a report on Wednesday, March 24th.
-Finally, The Goldman Sachs Group boosted their target price on CarGurus from $33.00 to $40.00 and gave the stock a “buy” rating in a report on Monday, January 25th.
-Five research analysts have rated the stock with a hold rating and seven have given a buy rating to the company’s stock.
-The company presently has an average rating of “Buy” and an average target price of $33.36.
+CARG has been the topic of several recent research reports.
+Benchmark upped their price target on CarGurus from $35.00 to $40.00 and gave the stock a “buy” rating in a report on Friday, February 12th.
+Jefferies Financial Group dropped their price objective on CarGurus from $32.00 to $27.00 and set a “hold” rating on the stock in a report on Wednesday, March 24th.
+Oppenheimer began coverage on CarGurus in a report on Friday, May 21st.
+They issued a “buy” rating and a $38.00 price objective on the stock.
+Zacks Investment Research upgraded CarGurus from a “sell” rating to a “hold” rating in a report on Wednesday, May 19th.
+Finally, Raymond James upgraded CarGurus from a “market perform” rating to an “outperform” rating and set a $34.00 price objective on the stock in a report on Wednesday, April 14th.
+Five analysts have rated the stock with a hold rating and seven have issued a buy rating to the company’s stock.
+CarGurus presently has an average rating of “Buy” and a consensus target price of $33.36.

-A number of institutional investors have recently bought and sold shares of the stock.
-Dragoneer Investment Group LLC increased its position in CarGurus by 8.4% during the first quarter.
-Dragoneer Investment Group LLC now owns 9,283,746 shares of the company’s stock valued at $221,232,000 after acquiring an additional 716,000 shares during the last quarter.
-BlackRock Inc. increased its position in CarGurus by 5.9% during the first quarter.
-BlackRock Inc. now owns 6,615,289 shares of the company’s stock valued at $157,643,000 after acquiring an additional 370,081 shares during the last quarter.
-Morgan Stanley increased its position in CarGurus by 5.9% during the first quarter.
-Morgan Stanley now owns 4,659,592 shares of the company’s stock valued at $111,038,000 after acquiring an additional 261,517 shares during the last quarter.
-Contour Asset Management LLC increased its position in CarGurus by 7.7% during the first quarter.
-Contour Asset Management LLC now owns 3,016,380 shares of the company’s stock valued at $71,880,000 after acquiring an additional 215,994 shares during the last quarter.
-Finally, Atreides Management LP increased its position in CarGurus by 108.5% during the first quarter.
-Atreides Management LP now owns 2,667,368 shares of the company’s stock valued at $63,563,000 after acquiring an additional 1,387,796 shares during the last quarter.
-Institutional investors own 79.06% of the company’s stock.
+Institutional investors have recently bought and sold shares of the business.
+Scopia Capital Management LP acquired a new stake in CarGurus during the 4th quarter worth approximately $28,780,000.
+Squarepoint Ops LLC lifted its position in CarGurus by 230.6% during the 4th quarter.
+Squarepoint Ops LLC now owns 39,670 shares of the company’s stock worth $1,259,000 after acquiring an additional 27,670 shares during the period.
+Alliancebernstein L.P. lifted its position in CarGurus by 71.3% during the 4th quarter.
+Alliancebernstein L.P. now owns 1,244,736 shares of the company’s stock worth $39,495,000 after acquiring an additional 517,945 shares during the period.
+Virginia Retirement Systems ET AL lifted its position in CarGurus by 131.2% during the 1st quarter.
+Virginia Retirement Systems ET AL now owns 83,700 shares of the company’s stock worth $1,995,000 after acquiring an additional 47,500 shares during the period.
+Finally, Federated Hermes Inc. lifted its holdings in shares of CarGurus by 5,430.1% in the 4th quarter.
+Federated Hermes Inc. now owns 1,821,667 shares of the company’s stock valued at $57,802,000 after buying an additional 1,788,726 shares during the period.
+79.06% of the stock is owned by institutional investors.

 CarGurus Company Profile